Chavez still 'alive' in Venezuela a year after dying of cancer

 Calling himself Chavez's "son," Maduro constantly cites the "eternal Comandante" in his speeches.
 He even appears to have adopted his theatrical gestures, dramatic voice cadence, and habits of signing important documents in public on live TV.

-Nowhere is devotion to Chavez felt stronger than in the January 23 neighborhood, a humble pro-government stronghold on the slopes of western Caracas overlooking the Miraflores presidential palace.
+Nowhere is devotion to Chavez felt stronger than in the January 23 neighbourhood, a humble pro-government stronghold on the slopes of western Caracas overlooking the Miraflores presidential palace.
 The president is buried there.

 'ST. CHAVEZ'